WangVictor/Voyager/README.md

 # Top 3 Project Choices

 1. Any of the Breast cancer screening projects: In all the three projects we deal with major challege in computer vision, that is, handling high resolution images.
 In multi-view deep convolutional neural (MVDCN) network for breast screening done by prof. Kyunghyun Cho and Dr. Krzysztof J. Geras, handled this high resoltion images.
 By replicating their work, I will be coming up with a approach which would applied to multiple domains, where anomalies are hidden in high density data.
-2. Applied Bioinformatics Laboratories project: In this project we get a chance to apply deep learning technigues we learned to classifying the lung cancer sub-types.
+2. Applied Bioinformatics Laboratories project: In this project we get a chance to apply deep learning techniques we learned to classifying the lung cancer sub-types.
 3. Capital One 2: In this project we develop the knowledge graph for major market events, which can be used in inference setting, as a querying database for policy movements and notable movements of particular market index.